Change a life

 Several million people are trapped in the combat zones.
 The civilian population, caught in the crossfire or sometimes even directly targeted by the warring factions, is paying very heavy price for what has become an interminable war in which human rights are violated on a daily basis.
-Often going without food and water, they have no access to healthcare and no protection from the violence.
+Often going without food and water, they have no access to health care and no protection from the violence.
 Half of this population is made up of children threatened by hunger and disease, particularly in the winter months.
 If they do not receive treatment, the injured risk developing permanent disabilities.
-They need immediate access to the care and aid that they currently go without.
+They need immediate access to the care and aid they currently go without.

 Download the latest publications

 - Qasef: Escaping the bombing (2016) (pdf, 4.13 MB)

 - Syria, a mutilated future (2016) (pdf, 3.21 MB)

 - Kobani: A city of rubble and unexploded devices (2015) (pdf, 719.94 KB)

 - The use of explosive weapons in Syria: a time bomb in the making (2015) (pdf, 2.48 MB)